berufsbildung-basel/parkit-spec/README.md

 - A user cannot have more than one reservation per day
 - A reservation cannot be deleted for history/tracking reasons, but set to cancelled instead
 - The time window (start-time => end-time) of reservations must not overlap
-  - Exception: if a reservation refers to a motorcycle, that particular parking spot may hold a second motorcycle.
-    This means the reservation time window of the second motorcycle on the same parking spot may overlap with the first one
-- If a new reservation is for a motorcycle and there is a parking spot that already holds one motorcycle reservation, the user may only select that spot, in order to fill the parking spot to capacity, before blocking a new parking spot for a motorcycle only (therefore sacrificing two parking spots for two motorcycles, that could fit into one spot instead)

 #### Vehicles
 - A vehicle cannot be deleted if referenced by reservations